 What you choose to plant is based on the type of soil you have and your local climate.
 In other words, instead of fighting Mother Nature, work with her.

-If you’re starting a new organic garden, don’t reinvent the wheel barrow.
+If you’re planning a new garden don’t reinvent the wheel barrow.
 Instead, ask more experienced gardeners for advice on what to grow and how they cope with your particular climate.
 What’s worked for them will probably work for you, too!
 Your local Cooperative Extension Service is also a very good source of information.

 You also need to determine what vegetables you want to plant and what crops do best in your growing area.
 If there’s a vegetable that you really want to grow, but it doesn’t do well in your climate, it’s possible that a hardier version exists, or consider using season extenders.
 For example, tomatoes tend not to do well here in Montana.
-Ways to overcome this problem include starting plants inside, using cold frames, and planting early maturing varieties.
+Ways to overcome this problem include sowing seeds inside using cold frames and planting early maturing varieties.

 For gardeners who are fortunate to live in the land of sun and moderate temperatures — think the deep South — succession crops may be a part of your garden plan.
 That’s the practice where you plant the same ground twice.
 (If you live in a far Northern state, like Montana, you can skip reading this paragraph.)
-Succession planting means starting off with a crop that is quick to mature, such as early peas or beans.
+Succession planting means starting off with a crop that is quick to mature such as early peas or beans.
 Once they ripen, you harvest and then plant a crop like late cabbage, celery, carrots or beets.
 Succession planting requires more organization, but you’ll get more vegetables.
 Just remember when choosing crops, not to have your second crop be prone to the same plant diseases as the first round of vegetables or crops that require similar nutrients.
 Click here to learn more about succession planting and increase your small garden production.

 Avoid planting large quantities of the same crop in the same spot.
-If you do need a large quantity of one type of vegetable, have several “mini” patches of that vegetable instead of one big one.
+If you do need a large quantity of one type of vegetable grow several “mini” patches of that vegetable instead of one big one.
 This discourages pests and disease.

 Also, you can grow different varieties of the same vegetable.
 This is another way to reduce the impact of pests and disease on your crops.
 It’s a way to hedge your bets, or should I say, crops?